 The Hands Resist Him is a 1974 painting by Bill Stoneham, inspired by a photograph of him when he was 5 years old and a poem by his then wife Rhoann about Bill’s experience of being adopted but never knowing his biological siblings.
 The years that follow the paintings creation were bloody, with each owner of the painting coming to an untimely end until it was abandoned.
 The painting resurfaced in 2000 after a family had discovered it discarded and decided to take it home.
 After bringing the painting into their house, the family began to experience the artwork’s curse.
 Setting up motion sensitive cameras, the family caught blood curdling footage of the boy leaving the confines of the painting.
 In one picture of the painting, the doll in the painting was seen holding a gun which is not normally present, pointing at the boy.

 Do you have any objects that you think are haunted?
-Let us know in the comments below!
+Visit https://www.facebook.com/ghost.tours.directory and let us know!